-As a lay led fellowship our services are diverse, and you can expect to hear many voices speaking on a variety of topics over the course of the year.
-Our services feature guest speakers, visiting ministers, facilitated discussions on spiritual and social concerns, and dramatic presentations.
+Our worship services are normally diverse, and you can expect to hear many voices speaking on a variety of topics over the course of the year.
 Music and ritual are always a part of the worship service.
-Seasonal services often include an outdoor Advent garden, the traditional UU flower communion, a Maypole dance and winter solstice celebration.
+Seasonal services include an outdoor Advent garden, the traditional UU flower communion and the Maypole celebration.
+Worship services last 60-75 minutes and are followed by a social gathering with coffee and refreshments.

 What to Wear

 We are a casual group, and though some people do dress up for Sunday morning, others come in jeans or dressed for skiing or biking after the service.
-Wear what you feel comfortable in.
+Wear what makes you feel comfortable.

 Where to Park

-Parking can be tight on well-attended Sundays.
-There is diagonal parking on the right along the driveway leading up to the fellowship and much more parking behinde the building.
+We have ample parking on Sunday mornings.
+There is diagonal parking on the right along the driveway leading up to the fellowship, more parking behind the building, and an additional lot that can be accessed by driving straight when entering our campus.
 Overflow parking is on the shoulder of Pikes Landing Road.

-Our sanctuary is wheelchair accessible, and personal hearing devices are available to help individuals with minor hearing loss enjoy the services better.
-Coffee hour is held in the foyer and kitchen areas, which are also wheelchair accessible.
+Our sanctuary is wheelchair accessible through the main doors as well as an ADA accessible ramp near the front of the sanctuary.
+Personal hearing devices can be found to the right of the sanctuary doors to help individuals with minor hearing loss enjoy the services better.
+Coffee hour is held in the foyer and kitchen areas which are also wheelchair accessible.
 Some Religious Exploration classes and activities for youth are held in the basement, which is reached only by stairs.
-You can contact us with requests for greater accessibility or leave a message with your name and phone number at 451-8838 and we will get back to you.
-As we look for ways to improve acessibility, your input can help us set priorities.
+You can contact us with requests to accommodate additional accessibility needs or leave a message with your name and phone number at 907-451-8838 and we will get back to you.
+We believe that making our campus and activities as accessible as possible is important, and your input can help us set priorities.

 Weather Policy

-Lay leaders are members of the fellowship who enjoy working with others to weave all the elements of the service together into a (hopefully) meaningful whole.
-The lay leader works with the speaker, the accompanist, choir director, and children’s storyteller.
-Lay leaders should participate in at least one Lay Leader Workshop before lay leading for the first time.
-If you are interested in being a lay leader, watch for announcements of upcoming Lay Leader Workshops, which are offered at least once a year, or contact us to be notified of the next workshop.
-Another good way to get involved in Sunday services is to join the Program Team…
+Worship leaders are lay members of the fellowship who enjoy working with others to weave all the elements of the service together into a meaningful whole.
+If you are interested in being a worship leader, watch for announcements of upcoming trainings for new worship leaders, which are offered at least once a year, or contact us to be notified of the next training.

 How to Participate in Worship Planning